Everyone knows Tai Chi is good for your physical and mental health and it is now quite easy to find classes so what makes this style special?

 Many who practice it regularly report great benefit from doing as little as 15 minutes a day.

-Next Course: Taught with Iron Shirt Chi Kung
+Next Course: is taught combined with Iron Shirt Chi Kung over 2 days.